cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 #.
 As you submit the pull request as described in the section :ref:`submit_pr`.
-   One of the reviewers will start a CI run by replying with a comment ``test-me-please`` as described in :ref:`trigger_phrases`.
+   One of the reviewers will start a CI run by replying with a comment ``/test`` as described in :ref:`trigger_phrases`.
 If you are a core team member, you may trigger the CI run yourself.

    #.
 Hound: basic ``golang/lint`` static code analyzer.
 You need to make the
       puppy happy.